CLAUSE: Agentic Neuro-Symbolic Knowledge Graph Reasoning via Dynamic Learnable Context Engineering: Experiments

 \section{Experiments}

-\textbf{Dataset.} We evaluate on three multi‑hop KGQA datasets, including \textsc{MetaQA} \citep{puerto2023metaqa}, \textsc{HotpotQA} \citep{yang2018hotpotqa}, and \textsc{FactKG} \citep{kim2023factkg}.
+\textbf{Dataset.} We evaluate on three multi‑hop KGQA datasets, including \textsc{MetaQA} \citep{zhang2017variational}, \textsc{HotpotQA} \citep{yang2018hotpotqa}, and \textsc{FactKG} \citep{kim2023factkg}.

-\textbf{Baselines.} We compare three families under a shared retriever/reader and decoding (except the no-retrieval group). \textbf{Pretrained LLMs (no retrieval):} GPT-OSS-120B;\ LLaMA3.3-70B;\ Qwen3-32B. \textbf{RAG methods (Qwen3-32B):} Vanilla RAG~\citep{lewis2020rag};\ Hybrid RAG~\citep{robertson2009bm25,karpukhin2020dense,nogueira2019passage};\ LightRAG;\ GraphRAG. \textbf{Agent-based methods (Qwen3-32B):} ReAct~\citep{yao2023react};\ Graph-of-Thoughts (GoT)~\citep{besta2023graphofthoughts};\ AutoGen~\citep{wu2023autogen};\ KG-Agent~\citep{jiang2024kg}.
-Additionally, LC-MAPPO is compared with MAPPO~\citep{yu2022surprising}, fixed-penalty PPO \citep{schulman2017ppo} and single-multiplier RCPO \citep{tessler2018reward}
+\textbf{Baselines.} We compare three families under a shared retriever/reader and decoding (except the no-retrieval group). \textbf{Pretrained LLMs (no retrieval):} GPT-OSS-120B;\ LLaMA3.3-70B;\ Qwen3-32B. \textbf{RAG methods (Qwen3-32B):} Vanilla RAG~\citep{lewis2020rag};\ Hybrid RAG~\citep{robertson2009bm25,karpukhin2020dense,nogueira2019passage};\ LightRAG~\citep{guo-etal-2025-lightrag};\ GraphRAG~\citep{edge2024graphrag}. \textbf{Agent-based methods (Qwen3-32B):} ReAct~\citep{yao2023react};\ Graph-of-Thoughts (GoT)~\citep{besta2023graphofthoughts};\ AutoGen~\citep{wu2023autogen};\ KG-Agent~\citep{jiang2024kg}.
+Additionally, LC-MAPPO is compared with MAPPO~\citep{yu2022surprising}, fixed-penalty PPO \citep{schulman2017ppo} and single-multiplier RCPO \citep{tessler2018reward}.

-\textbf{Metrics.} \textbf{Accuracy} is reported as \textbf{EM@1}. \textbf{Efficiency} is measured by (i) \textbf{Average latency}, normalized so that Vanilla RAG $=1.0\times$ per dataset/hop; and (ii) \textbf{Average edge budget}, i.e., the mean number of graph edges explored, also normalized to Vanilla RAG $=1.0\times$.
+\textbf{Metrics.} \textbf{Accuracy} is reported as top‑1 exact match (EM@1). \textbf{Efficiency} is measured by (i) \textbf{Average latency}, normalized so that Vanilla RAG $=1.0\times$ per dataset/hop; and (ii) \textbf{Average edge budget}, i.e., the mean number of graph edges explored, also normalized to Vanilla RAG $=1.0\times$.